htcfreek/PreOS-ResetLapsPassword/README.md

 # PreOS-ResetLapsPassword

-A PreOS-Package for Matrix42 Empirum that can reset thet LAPS password of a computer on reinstall.
+A PreOS-Package for Matrix42 Empirum that can reset the LAPS password of a computer on reinstall.

-You can use the package with Windows 11 (Windows LAPS & Legacy LAPS) and Windows 10 (Legacy LAPS) The packeage requires an up to date Empirum WinPE environment (at least 1.8.12) and PowerShell 5.1!
+You can use the package with Windows 11 (Windows LAPS & Legacy LAPS) and Windows 10 (Legacy LAPS) The package requires an up to date Empirum WinPE environment (at least 1.8.12) and PowerShell 5.1!

 ### Features
 - Support for both LAPS versions (Legacy & Windows).
-- Immidiate password reset with Windows LAPS.
+- Immediate password reset with Windows LAPS.
 - Using the computer account credentials for password reset.
 - Using the domain join credentials when setting only the expiration date under Windows LAPS.
 - Forcing the usage of Legacy LAPS if Windows LAPS is available too.